Housing And Residence Life

-Morgan Hall is an apartment that offers a living room, complete kitchen, three shared bedrooms, one full bath and a ½ bath.
+Morgan Hall is an apartment that offers a living room, complete kitchen, three shared bedrooms, and a split bath.
 The layout makes it easy to meet and make friends with other people who live in your building.
 A lounge located on each floor also gives you opportunities to hang out, relax and have fun.
 Morgan Hall is all about community and friendships.
 Read More ▼

 Because Morgan Hall has a full kitchen, you can cook your own meals.
 If you don’t want to eat your own cooking all the time, there are a variety of block meal plan options available through USU Dining Services.

 As part of the Student Living Center, Morgan Hall is surrounded by lots of green space which makes it perfect for outdoor activities of all kinds.
 Play sand volleyball, kick around a soccer ball, or do your homework outside while the weather is warm.
 When the snow comes you can build a snowman, snow fort or have a snow ball fight with your roommates and friends..now that’s cool!